 This Spiced Fruit Loaf is stuffed full of dried fruits.
 Don’t hide raisin haters!
 Although there are some dried vine fruits in this loaf (which you can absolutely leave out), there’s also dried cranberries and figs. Soft, golden, dried apricots would be a fantastic addition as well.

 The bread dough is enriched with egg, milk and butter and spiced with cinnamon and ginger.
-As if bread baking didn’t smell good enough, this Spiced Fruit Loaf kicks it into another dimension.
+And as if bread baking didn’t smell good enough, this Spiced Fruit Loaf kicks it into another dimension.

 My absolute favourite way to enjoy this bread is toasted, for breakfast.
-Your nose is assaulted with another spice hit as the bread toasts.
+As my nose is assaulted with another spice hit as the bread toasts.

 Perfect with a cup of good coffee.